Main Menu

 General Rules

-• All backpackers must register online, at the park office or at trailhead as designated on the park's webpage before starting their trip.
+• All backpackers must register online, at the park office or at the trailhead, as designated on the park's webpage before starting their trip.
 Backcountry camping permits for each park, along with maps and other important information, may be found by following the links in the table above.

 • Campfires are prohibited unless there is a designated backpacking campsite along the trail where a fire ring has been provided.